As the Gods Will (film)

 As the Gods Will (神さまの言うとおり, Kami-sama no Iu Tōri) is a 2014 Japanese supernatural horror film directed by Takashi Miike.
-It is based on the first arc of the eponymous manga series by Muneyuki Kaneshiro and Akeji Fujimura.
+It is based on the first arc of the manga series As the Gods Will by Muneyuki Kaneshiro and Akeji Fujimura.

 As the Gods Will premiered at the Rome Film Festival on October 18, 2014, and was released in Japan on November 15.
 It received mixed reviews from Western critics, with criticism for its plot but praise for its special effects.
-Upon release of South Korean thriller series Squid Game, it was compared to As The Gods Will, which drew some controversy.
+Upon release of South Korean thriller series Squid Game, it was compared to As the Gods Will, which drew some controversy.

 Plot

-High school student Shun Takahata spends much of his time playing violent video games.
+High school student Shun Takahata lives an ordinary life that he finds boring.
 At school he is suddenly forced to participate in a deadly game of daruma san ga koronda.
-When the Daruma doll turns toward the blackboard it exposes a button on its back that the students can attempt to press to end the game but if the doll spins back around and sees anyone moving then those students' heads will explode.
+When the Daruma doll turns toward the blackboard, it exposes a button on its back that the students can attempt to press to end the game.
+But, if the doll spins back around and sees anyone moving, then those students' heads will explode.
 Everyone in the class except Shun dies in this first game.

 After the game, Shun finds his childhood friend Ichika and they make their way to the school gym.
-There they play a Maneki Neko, where students dressed as mice attempt to throw a basketball-sized bell into a hoop attached to the collar of a giant cat doll.
+There they play Maneki Neko, where students attempt to throw a basketball-sized bell into a hoop attached to the collar of a giant cat doll.
 Those who miss are killed.
-Amaya wins this challenge and enables the students to move on to the next challenge in a giant cube hovering Tokyo, as hundreds of schools in Japan and elsewhere face similar tests.
+Shun and Ichika devise a plan to trick the cat, which they pull off with the help of Takeru Amaya.
+However, after winning the challenge, Amaya kills the remaining students that did not help them win, stating that the unworthy do not deserve to live.
+Amaya and Shun fight but are knocked out by sleeping gas released by the giant cat doll.

-Shun must keep winning a series of different deadly children's games in order to protect himself and Ichika.
-He has no knowledge of who is behind the games or what their ultimate purpose is.
-Meanwhile, a troubled classmate named Takeru seems to revel in the opportunity to cause the death of other students.
-Taruka and Shun fight but they are knocked out by sleeping gas released by the giant cat doll.
+It is revealed that high schools all over the world are experiencing similar tests.
+Shun wakes up in a giant cube hovering over Tokyo with several other students, but Ichika is not there.
+Shun meets another student, Takase, who forms an immediate attachment to him.

-The next game is Kagome Kagome, in which the students are blindfolded to guess which of four floating Kokeshi wooden dolls is behind.
-If they fail, they will be killed with a red laser and telekinesis.
-If the Kokeshi lose, one of them reveals an answer key which opens the doors and frees the students to the next level.
-There, Shun meets Takase, whom he will save and will enter the next level.
+The next game is Kagome Kagome, in which the students are blindfolded and forced to guess which of four floating Kokeshi wooden dolls is behind them.
+Several classmates fail and are killed before Shun tricks the Kokeshi into prematurely revealing who is behind him, winning the game.
+One of the Kokeshi turns into a key which opens the door to the next level.
+Shun is reunited with Amaya and Ichika.